 Ensure your wireless router and all your devices support current

 security protocols.
-These are the most popular IEEE
+These are the common IEEE

 802.11 wireless standards you'll encounter: